 Even if you're an avid fan of the Frosty or can't get enough of the Baconator, there are probably a few things you don't know about Wendy's, the third biggest burger chain in the U.S.

-1. Wendy’s is named after Dave Thomas’ daughter, Melinda.
+1. Wendy’s is named after founder Dave Thomas’s daughter ...
+Melinda.

-2. Dave Thomas never knew his biological family.
+2. Wendy's founder Dave Thomas never knew his biological family.

-Thomas was adopted when he was just six weeks old and never met his birth parents.
-Though he sought his mother out when he was 21, he found that she had already passed away.
+Thomas was adopted when he was just 6 weeks old and never met his birth parents.
+Though he did attempt to find his biological mother when he was 21 years old, he learned that she had already passed away.
 He did meet her family, but said he didn’t feel close to them.
 Thomas had no urge to meet his biological father at all, but his daughter was able to find out more about her grandfather in the 1980s.
-He had passed away by this time, and his son, a college professor and MIT graduate, wanted nothing to do with his famous half-brother.
+He had passed away by this time, and his son—a college professor and MIT graduate—apparently wanted nothing to do with his famous half-brother.

-3. Despite his negative experience, he created the Dave Thomas Foundation for Adoption.
+3. Despite his own experience, Wendy's founder created the Dave Thomas Foundation for Adoption.

-4. Dave Thomas dropped out of high school.
+4. Wendy's founder Dave Thomas dropped out of high school.

-5. Dave Thomas once worked for Harland Sanders.
+5. Wendy's founder Dave Thomas used to work for Harland Sanders.